tscanlin/developers.optimizely.com/src/content/integrations/index.md

 ### 3. Configuration form: authenticating and project selection

-Within your platform, you should add form for installing Optimzely in a place where only administrators have access to.
-The configuration form consists of a button to authenticate with Optimizely.
+Create a configuration form consists of a button to authenticate with Optimizely.

 After connecting with Optimizely you can use the REST API to get all the projects for the account that the user has authenticated with.
-To get all the project names and their corresponding project IDs, use the <a href="/rest/reference/index.html#list-projects">list-projects</a> REST api call.
+To get all the project names and their corresponding project IDs, use the <a href="/rest/reference/index.html#list-projects">list-projects</a> REST API call.

 <img src="/assets/img/integrations/content_config_authentication.png">

 ### 4. Configuration form: URL targeting

-An article could appear on several places on the website, so the easiest URL targeting setting for an headline testing experiment is to do a substring match on the entire website.
+An article could appear on several places on the website, so the easiest URL targeting setting for a content testing experiment is to do a substring match on the entire website.
 You can create an option for users to select different URLS to target.
-This targeting will be used for all experiments started with the headline testing tool.
+This targeting will be used for all experiments that are started with the content testing tool.
 <img src="/assets/img/integrations/content_config_url.png">

 ### 5. Configuration form: variation code
 For Optimizely to modify the right content on the page, a user will have to specify where the content can be found on the page.
 Create a textbox that allows a user to specify the variation code.

 <img src="/assets/img/integrations/content_config_variationcode.png">

 ### 6. Create experiment